 Why Unit Studies?

 Unit studies are a great way to teach multiple grades at the same time.
 Sunshine and Lily are currently in grades 3 and 2, but by doing unit studies, I can cover the same subject with both of them.
 (And Jade, in preschool, is often listening and watching as well.)

-Unit studies also allow you to pursue your child’s interests.
+Unit studies allow you to pursue your child’s interests.
 You can cover multiple subjects in one topic, harnessing your child’s passions to help him or her learn.
 I like this because I feel like it more naturally mimics real life.
 Most of life isn’t segmented into sections as school is.

-Online Unit Studies
+The Benefits of Interactive Online Unit Studies

-Online unit studies help parents harness the educational power of technology.
+Interactive online unit studies help parents harness the educational power of technology.
 Using the computer also eliminates the need for textbooks and workbooks, which can be costly (and take up a lot of space).

 I know there’s tons of information available online for my kids, but I don’t have the time to sift through it to make sure that the information is reliable or high-quality.
 Beth has done all the prep work, making these unit studies super easy for busy homeschool moms.
 Each unit study contains a curated list of great resources.
 These include articles, videos and assignments, helping children process information and apply their learning in multiple ways.